 Graham Oliver worked on FA-presentability of groups and semigroups.
 He obtained a complete characterization as to which finitely generated groups are FA-presentable and also proved several results about FA-presentable semigroups (focussing on FA-presentability is preserved we combine or disassemble semigroups via standard semigroup constructions).
-After completing his PhD, Graham left to work for the Department for Work and Pensions in Sheffield.
+After completing his PhD in 2006, Graham left to work for the Department for Work and Pensions in Sheffield.

 Shakeel Arshad was originally supervised by Shengxiang Yang and I took over as supervisor when Shengxiang moved to Brunel (with Shengxiang remaining as an external supervisor).
 Shakeel worked on memetic algorithms for the static and dynamic Travelling Salesperson problems, producing new and efficient algorithms by refining the local search techniques.
 At the end of his PhD studies in 2012 Shakeel returned to his position at the University of Malakand.